denizsincar29/schedule/readme.md

+**Note**: This repo is no longer maintained and supported!
+I'm rewriting my buggy code.
+Also, I don't want to deal with GUI anymore, I'm planning to make a pwa.

 # schedule 1.0
 by Deniz Sincar <deniz@r1oaz.ru>
 This program is designed to view the schedule of students, teachers and other people at Northern Arctic Federal University (Arkhangelsk, Russia).